CDCgov/phoenix/README.md

 For full documentation on the pipeline see the [Wiki](https://github.com/cdcent/phoenix/wiki), but quick start instructions are provided below if you are feeling brave.

+# SHARE IT Act Compliance
+Org: CDC/NCEZID/DHQP/CEMB
+Contact Email: ncezid_shareit@cdc.gov

+Purpose of the SHARE IT Act
+The SHARE IT Act is a federal law that says government agencies like CDC must be more transparent about the software we build using federal funds.
+It CDC publishes a public list that describes what custom-developed software we’ve created.
+This helps other agencies know what exists so we’re not reinventing the wheel.

 # Quick Start

 1. Install [`Nextflow`](https://www.nextflow.io/docs/latest/getstarted.html#installation) (`>=21.10.3`).